How to design mental health tools for Gen Z

 Marielle Montenegro has a background in behavioural neuroscience from McGill University.
 Her prior experience ranges from projects in behavioural finance to health, where she was responsible for designing programs that unlocked barriers to medication adherence, curating behaviourally guided content for financial planners and informing policy to improve access to and perceptions of mental health services in University.
 Prior to working at The Decision Lab, she was based in Johannesburg working as a Behavioural Policy Analyst, where she designed impact measurement framework to assess the effectiveness of telecommunication policies on access to communications in rural communicates.

-Sekoul Krastev
+Dr. Sekoul Krastev

 Sekoul is a Co-Founder and Managing Director at The Decision Lab.
-A decision scientist with an MSc in Decision Neuroscience from McGill University, Sekoul’s work has been featured in peer-reviewed journals and has been presented at conferences around the world.
+He is a bestselling author of Intention - a book he wrote with Wiley on the mindful application of behavioral science in organizations.
+A decision scientist with a PhD in Decision Neuroscience from McGill University, Sekoul's work has been featured in peer-reviewed journals and has been presented at conferences around the world.
 Sekoul previously advised management on innovation and engagement strategy at The Boston Consulting Group as well as on online media strategy at Google.
 He has a deep interest in the applications of behavioral science to new technology and has published on these topics in places such as the Huffington Post and Strategy & Business.